hadirwahidd/FWD---MyReads/README.md

 ## Important

-The backend API uses a fixed set of cached search results and is limited to a particular set of search terms.
+The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](/SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

 ## Create React App